Good Guys Wear Turbans

 The benefit to tying the turban is that when one wraps the 5 or more layers of cloth, the temples are covered, which minimizes any variance or movement in the different parts of the skull.
 In other words, wearing a turban automatically provides an acupressure-like cranial adjustment, which provides an aid to all mental activities.

 Today, in North America, the only religious group that ties turban, are the Sikhs.
 The practice of wearing the turban has not only become a rarity in many religions, but to the unversed it is associated only with fanatical and militant world terrorists.
 Since the horror of September 11, 2001, the Sikhs have been profiled and mistakenly identified as being associated with the fanatical Muslim Taliban of Afghanistan.
 In the days following 9-11, the Sikh community around the world became painfully aware that many people have very little knowledge of the Sikh religion.
 (See In The Aftermath of 911.)
 A great deal of confusion existed then, as some American Sikhs were attacked, some were killed, and questions continue to this day regarding the Sikhs and their high profile tradition of maintaining full beard and tying turban.
-How to tie turban Sikh style turbans Beards About the Sikhs If Your Dad Doesn't Have A Beard Hair
+See How To Tie Turban.
+See Sikh Style Turbans.
+See About The Sikhs.
+See Hair.
+See Beards.
+See If Your Dad Doesn't Have A Beard.

 Heritage of The Turban

 Since the 19th century in North America the only religious group identified with the wearing of turban is the Sikhs.
-To American Sikhs as well as Sikhs the world over, the wearing of turban is a sacred act.
-The tenth and last Sikh Guru, Guru Gobind Singh (1666-1708), instructed the Sikhs, just as Moses taught the Israelites, to wear their God-given, unshorn hair under a Turban, and they have sacrificed their lives to protect its honor.
+To American Sikhs as well as Sikhs the world over, the tying of turban is a sacred act.
+The tenth and last Sikh Guru, Guru Gobind Singh (1666-1708), partly as an act of defiance in the face of the fanaticism and tyranny of the Mughal ruler of India at the time, Aurangzeb, instructed the Sikhs, just as Moses instructed the Israelites, to wear their God-given, unshorn hair under a Turban.
+Sikhs have sacrificed their lives to protect its honor ever since.
 The following is a collection of references on how the turban has been regarded throughout history.

 Turban in the Old Testament